HSKPeter/1800_BBY24/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Daniel.
-I'm excited about this project because I am learning a lot about coding and the creation process
+I'm excited about this project because I am learning a lot about coding and the creation process *Hello this is Clayton Hunter.
+I am looking forward to mastering git and github!

 ## Technologies
 Technologies used for this project:
 * HTML, CSS